Epic types

 Note:

-• In shared reference fields, such as Milestone, Release, and any shared user-defined fields, only shared items are available.
+• In shared reference fields, such as Milestone, Release, and any shared user-defined fields, only shared items can be selected.

 • The following fields are not available in shared epics: Owner, User tags, Waste, Waste category, Repeated phase, Requirements